NijiDigital/js-koans/README.md

   $ git push origin master
   ```

-And then create a Pull Request.
+And then, eventually ask for a review (please do not create a pull request on this repo).

 ## More information